olegskl/is/README.md

 is.js
 -------

-Introduces a global object `is` that provides nine useful methods with self-descriptive usage.
+Introduces a global object `is` that provides ten useful methods with self-descriptive usage.
 Use it if you don't want to pollute the global scope.

 1. `is.Array();`